When is it a good (or bad) idea to have multiple projects, brands, or businesses in the same LLC?

 Because her brand names are not the same as her LLC name she will need a DBA.

-Now if one of her brand names was CC Coach and the other was Coaching by Courtney, she would only need to obtain the DBA for the Coaching by Courtney brand name.
+Now if one of her brand names were CC Coach and the other was Coaching by Courtney, she would only need to obtain the DBA for the Coaching by Courtney brand name.

 Hi!
 I’m Kiff!
 I’m your friendly legal eagle (and licensed attorney).